juanitogan/godot-firebase-lite/README.md

 _"It's clear you don't really understand how any of this works, so yeah, we'll lecture you because we, the folks who know a lot better than you..."_

 Never mind that `firebase-auth.js` is an optional package in the JavaScript SDK.
-No one can fix naive braggarts and almighty gatekeeper attitudes, so I made no further defense and built what I needed instead.
+No one can fix naive braggarts and almighty gatekeeper attitudes (who make themselves immune from their own Code of Conduct), so I made no further defense and built what I needed instead.

 Because I'm apparently too dumb to contribute to that other project, I now have this separate package as opposed to a PR.
 It's not a fork either because I rewrote the entire shebang while expanding the features.
 Seriously, nothing was worth saving (maybe they were right that I don't understand how any of this works... yup...
 I certainly didn't understand how code like theirs could lead to a useful tool).
-So, welcome to the less-better way!
+So, welcome to the less-better way.
 If you're moving from that other project, you can find an overview of my less-better changes in the [CHANGELOG](CHANGELOG.md#010---2021-04-05).

 No authoritarianism here.
 If you just want to get some rapid prototyping done before adding auth... great!
 If you understand how to manage public repos of disposable data... that's your business, not mine.
 I won't try to stop you or lecture you.
 I also won't try to dictate how you should manage your incoming data or anything else of the sort.
 Your data-engineering patterns are your business.
 How you choose to keep logins alive is also your business (no unwanted timers here).
 For those who want to mod my code, I hope you find it concise and clear.
 I don't write valley-girl code and other silliness such as single-line/single-use functions.